The link below provides access to the Clerk's most recent Strategic Update.

 The Finance Department is charged with the responsibility to insure that all county financial assets are safeguarded against unauthorized use or disposition and that all transactions are properly recorded to permit the preparation of financial statements in accordance with generally accepted accounting principles.
 The Finance Department pre-audits expenditures of the Board of County Commissioners prior to the actual payment of invoices.
 This review insures that there is supporting documentation to justify the expenditure, that the expenditure is reasonable, and serves a legitimate public purpose.

-As ex-officio Clerk to the Board of County Commissioners, the Clerk's staff attends meetings and workshops of the Board of County Commissioners and their committees.
+As ex-officio Clerk to the Board of County Commissioners, the Clerk's staff attends meetings and workshops of the Board of County Commissioners and its committees.

 The department is also responsible for preparation and monitoring of the budget.
 The Clerk's budget is prepared in two parts, one for those expenditures paid by the Board of County Commissioners and one for the Clerk as a fee officer.
 On or before May 1 of each year, the Clerk submits to the Board of County Commissioners a tentative budget for expenditures to be paid by the Board of County Commissioners on behalf of the Clerk.
-Prior to September 1 of each the Clerk files the State and the Board of County Commissioners the complete budget for the following fiscal year.
-The Clerk's total general fund budget for the fiscal year 1998 is approximately $12 million.
+Prior to Sept.
+1 of each year the Clerk files to the state and the Board of County Commissioners the complete budget for the following fiscal year.

 Value Adjustment Board